Soul Man (film): Legacy

-I’m shocked at how truly harmless that movie is, and how the anti-racial message involved in it is so prevalent...
-This isn’t a movie about blackface.
-This isn’t a movie that should be considered irresponsible on any level...
-It’s very funny...
+I'm shocked at how truly harmless that movie is, and how the anti-racial message involved in it is so prevalent...
+This isn't a movie about blackface.
+This isn't a movie that should be considered irresponsible on any level...
+It's very funny...
 It made me much more aware of the issues we face on a day-to-day basis, and it made me much more sensitive to racism...
-It’s an innocent movie, it’s got innocent messages, and it’s got some very, very deep messages.
-And I think the people that haven’t seen it that judge it are horribly wrong.
-I think that’s more offensive than anything.
+It's an innocent movie, it's got innocent messages, and it's got some very, very deep messages.
+And I think the people that haven't seen it that judge it are horribly wrong.
+I think that's more offensive than anything.
 Judging something you haven’t seen is the worst thing you can really do.
 In fact, Soul Man sort of represents that all the way through.
-I think it’s a really innocent movie with a very powerful message, and it’s an important part of my life.
-I’m proud of the performance, and I’m proud of the people that were in it.
-A lot of people ask me today, “Could that movie be made today?"...
+I think it's a really innocent movie with a very powerful message, and it's an important part of my life.
+I'm proud of the performance, and I'm proud of the people that were in it.
+A lot of people ask me today, 'Could that movie be made today?'...
 Robert Downey Jr. just did it in Tropic Thunder!...
 The difference is that he was just playing a character in Tropic Thunder, and there was no magnifying glass on racism, which is so prevalent in our country.
-I guess that’s what makes people more uncomfortable about Soul Man.
-But I think it’s an important movie.
+I guess that's what makes people more uncomfortable about Soul Man.
+But I think it's an important movie.

-Downey Jr. cited C. Thomas Howell and Soul Man when addressing the potential controversy over his role in Tropic Thunder: "At the end of the day, it's always about how well you commit to the character.
+Downey Jr. referenced Howell and Soul Man when addressing the potential controversy over his role in Tropic Thunder: "At the end of the day, it's always about how well you commit to the character.
 If I didn't feel [the role in Tropic Thunder] was morally sound, or that it would be easily misinterpreted that I'm just C. Thomas Howell [in Soul Man], I would've stayed home."

-Defunct mathcore band Botch has a track named "C. Thomas Howell as the 'Soul Man'" on their release We Are the Romans.
+American mathcore band Botch has a track named "C. Thomas Howell as the 'Soul Man'" on their second and final studio album We Are the Romans (1999).

 Home media

 Soul Man was released on DVD on March 19, 2002, by Anchor Bay Entertainment.
-Special Features included a theatrical and teaser trailer, along with an audio commentary by director Steve Miner and C.Thomas Howell.

-It was released again by Anchor Bay Entertainment as a double feature along with Fraternity Vacation on November 20, 2007.

-On October 20, 2011, it was released again as a double feature by Image Entertainment along with 18 Again!
+Special features included a theatrical and teaser trailer, along with an audio commentary by Miner and Howell.
+On November 20, 2007, it was re-released by Anchor Bay as a double feature with Fraternity Vacation (1985).
+On October 20, 2011, it was released by Image Entertainment as a double feature with 18 Again!
+(1988).